barlydjaja/thereaction.io/public/10-rules-for-better-code-comments/index.md

 ---
-title: "The only 10 rules improve your code comments"
+title: "The only 10 rules for better code comments"
 date: '2024-09-13'
 desc: 'Rule 1: Comments should not duplicate the code.
 Rule 2: Good comments do not excuse unclear code.'
 thumbnail: 'thumbnail.webp'